Savefor later Page saved! You can go back to this later in your Diabetes and Me Close

 The research suggests that fermented dairy, like yoghurt and cheese doesn’t increase your risk of cardiovascular disease (CVD).
 But when it comes to butter, the saturated fat in butter is linked to raised cholesterol and an increased risk of CVD.
 Choose spreads made with unsaturated fats like vegetable oils.

 Both low-fat and full-fat dairy is healthy when eaten in moderation.
 In fact, research shows that there is no favourable effect on health to choosing low-fat dairy over full-fat dairy products.
+But when it comes to butter, choose spreads made with vegetable oils in place of butter.

 Should children have lower-fat dairy products?